 Hayden decided to wait a couple of days before crossing the Salt River because it was running too quickly at the time.
 During his wait, he hiked up the butte and noticed the potential of the surrounding area.
 Soon afterward he filed a homestead of 160 acres near the butte.

-He also joined in with a group to file claim to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.
+He also joined in with a group to file claims to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.

-In 1858, Hayden was appointed federal judge in Tucson.
-Hayden opened a store and flourmill along the Salt River in 1872.
+In 1858, Hayden was appointed a federal judge in Tucson.
+Hayden opened a store and flour mill along the Salt River in 1872.
 He worked on building a canal along the base of the butte to bring water to the mill for grinding.

 As time passed, more settlers arrived from Tucson and southern Arizona to help build canals in the area.